akeeba/fof/MIGRATION_3_TO_4.md

 Unlike regular view templates, FOF will only look for `.blade.php` overrides for core Blade view templates.
 This is on purpose.
 You are meant to `@include` them in your own Blade templates and override their sections as you see fit.

+## Renderer changes

+The following changes have taken places in FOF's renderers:

+* **AkeebaStrapper** has been removed.
+This was a transitional renderer which backported Bootstrap 2 styling in Joomla!
+  2.5.
+Joomla!
+2.5 is no longer supported and Akeeba Strapper (the library with the custom, namespaced Boostrap 2 distribution) is obsolete.
+Therefore this renderer has no reason of existence.
+* **Joomla** has been added.
+This is the new default renderer (if the FEF renderer is unavailable) and works in all Joomla! versions supported by FOF (3.x and 4.x).
+* **Joomla3** no longer outputs the wrapper DIV id `akeeba-renderjoomla`.
+Instead, it outputs the wrapper DIV class `akeeba-renderer-joomla` and `akeeba-renderer-joomla3`.
+Moreover, it will only enable itself on Joomla!
+3.x; it will be disabled on Joomla!
+4.x.
+* **Joomla4** has been added.
+This is currently a tentative renderer since Joomla!
+4 has not reached a beta stage and its template is still under development.
+It outputs the wrapper DIV class `akeeba-renderer-joomla` and `akeeba-renderer-joomla4`.
+Moreover, it will only enable itself on Joomla!
+4.x; it will be disabled on Joomla!
+3.x.
+* **FEF** no longer outputs the wrapper DIV id `akeeba-renderer-fef`.
+Instead, it only outputs the wrapper DIV class `akeeba-renderer-fef`.
+It extends the `Joomla` renderer but it will NOT output the `akeeba-renderer-joomla` wrapper DIV class; this class is forcibly added to the `remove_wrapper_classes` renderer option.

+All renderers support the `remove_wrapper_classes` and `add_wrapper_classes` renderer options.
+These options now allow you to also _remove_ the wrapper classes (e.g. `akeeba-renderer-joomla` and `akeeba-renderer-fef`) if you so wish.
+Just remember that removing the wrapper class from the FEF renderer will result in unstyled content unless you wrap the output yourself in a DIV with the class `akeeba-renderer-fef`.

+If you wrote a custom renderer extending the now defunct `AkeebaStrapper` renderer please extend the `Joomla` renderer OR the `RenderBase` class instead.

+Finally, keep in mind that the default renderer is automatically detected using the information provided by FOF's Render classes.
+If FEF is installed on your site, FOF will automatically prefer the FEF renderer instead of the Joomla! renderer.
+This many NOT be what you want.
+Always set up the desired renderer in your `fof.xml` file to prevent nasty surprises.